 Electric vehicles: Based on Scottish Government's own detailed assessment work and feedback, we updated our SPD Leading the Way scenario to include an accelerated electric vehicle uptake.
 This is because their legislated target of 75% greenhouse gas emission reductions by 2030 could feasibly accelerate electric vehicle uptake beyond the FES baseline high uptake scenario.
+There was broad support amongst stakeholders for the range the scenarios covered.

 Most stakeholders think there is increased momentum in support of electric vehicles due to a range of factors.
-Stakeholders thought that air quality concerns, whole life costs becoming comparable to petrol/diesel equivalents, improving battery quality and range, and increasing vehicle choice, will support the growth of electric vehicles.
+Stakeholders thought that air quality concerns, whole life costs becoming comparable to petrol/ diesel equivalents, improving battery quality and range, and increasing vehicle choice, will support the growth of electric vehicles.
 One stakeholder thought that electric vehicle uptake is likely to see a knee point around 2025-2026 once the second-hand car market develops - this is in line with the high uptake scenarios (SPD Leading the Way and SPD Consumer Transformation).
-Some stakeholders thought fleet vehicles would be amongst the early electric vehicle adopters.
+Some stakeholders thought fleet vehicles would be amongst the early electric vehicle adopters, with some no longer ordering new petrol/ diesel replacements.